jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t0001-init/default/divergences.md

 Uncategorised
   Before events:
+    CF: read_directory_recursive at dir.c:2572:11
+    CT: treat_path at dir.c:2282:0
+    CF: treat_path at dir.c:2288:6
+    CT: is_dot_or_dotdot at dir.h:456:0
+    RF: is_dot_or_dotdot at dir.h:457:2
+    CF: treat_path at dir.c:2288:41
+    CT: fspathcmp at dir.c:77:0
+    CF: fspathcmp at dir.c:78:42
+    CT: Jump to external code for strcmp
+    RF: Jump to external code for strcmp
+    RF: fspathcmp at dir.c:78:2
+    CF: treat_path at dir.c:2290:2
+    CT: strbuf_setlen at strbuf.h:161:0
+    RF: strbuf_setlen at strbuf.h:169:1
+    CF: treat_path at dir.c:2291:2
+    CT: strbuf_addstr at strbuf.h:304:0
+    CF: strbuf_addstr at strbuf.h:305:20
+    CT: Jump to external code for strlen
+    RF: Jump to external code for strlen
+    CF: strbuf_addstr at strbuf.h:305:2
+    CT: strbuf_add at strbuf.c:297:0
+    CF: strbuf_add at strbuf.c:298:2
+    CT: strbuf_grow at strbuf.c:92:0
+    RF: strbuf_grow at strbuf.c:102:1
+    CF: strbuf_add at strbuf.c:299:2
+    CT: Jump to external code for memcpy
+    RF: Jump to external code for memcpy
+    CF: strbuf_add at strbuf.c:300:2
+    CT: strbuf_setlen at strbuf.h:161:0
+    RF: strbuf_setlen at strbuf.h:169:1
+    [...24 more events...]
+  Occurrences: 1

+Uncategorised
+  Before events:
     CF: refspec_init at refspec.c:185:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset
+  Occurrences: 2

+Uncategorised
+  Before events:
+    CF: sort_ref_dir at ref-cache.c:241:2
+    CT: sane_qsort at git-compat-util.h:1307:0
+    CF: sane_qsort at git-compat-util.h:1309:3
+    CT: Jump to external code for qsort
+    RF: Jump to external code for qsort
+    RF: sane_qsort at git-compat-util.h:1310:1
+    CF: sort_ref_dir at ref-cache.c:246:15
+    CT: is_dup_ref at ref-cache.c:208:0
+    CF: is_dup_ref at ref-cache.c:209:6
+    CT: Jump to external code for strcmp
+    RF: Jump to external code for strcmp
+    RF: is_dup_ref at ref-cache.c:223:1
   Occurrences: 2

 Uncategorised